zicklag/docs-1/configuration/project-settings.md

 ::: tip Browser FavIcon & Title

-The Project Color is also used to set a dynamic favicon and the Project Name is used in the browser's page title, making it easier to identify different Directus projects.
+The Project Color is also used to set a dynamic FavIcon and the Project Name is used in the browser's page title, making it easier to identify different Directus projects.

 :::